wuestenblume/Capital-Bikeshare/README.md

 The Jupyter Notebook includes following sections:

-  1. Management of The Capital Bikeshare Dataset
+- Management of The Capital Bikeshare Dataset

-    1.1 Importing Necessary Libraries
+  - Importing Necessary Libraries
-    1.2.Importing The Data Set and Arranging
+  - Importing The Data Set and Arranging

-  2. Exploratory Data Analysis
+- Exploratory Data Analysis

-    2.1.
-Overall Insight
+  - Overall Insight
-    2.2.
-Effect of The Season
+  - Effect of The Season
-    2.3.
-Effect of The Weather Condition
+  - Effect of The Weather Condition
-    2.4.
-Effect of the Day Type
+  - Effect of the Day Type
-    2.5.
-Effect of The Hours of The Day
+  - Effect of The Hours of The Day
-    2.6.
-Multi-Collinearity
+  - Multi-Collinearity
-    2.7.
-Conclusion
+  - Conclusion

-  3. Prediction Model Building
+- Prediction Model Building

-  4. Test Driven Development
+- Test Driven Development